Capture Your Best Fall Foliage Photos Ever with These Tips

 If you’re a landscape photographer, you feel excitement when hot summer nights turn to the crisp, cool Fall days.
 That’s because you know that glorious Fall foliage is just around the corner.
-Yes, it's time to capture great Fall foliage photos again!
+Yes, it’s time to capture amazing Fall foliage photos again!

 To help you capture those amazing photos of Fall foliage in all its glory, I’ve come up with 12 Fall foliage photography tips.

 But we get started, check out this interactive map from SmokyMountains.com that predicts peak foliage season in local areas.
 (For your best viewing experience on mobile, view in Landscape mode.)

 Now that you know when to have your camera ready to capture that amazing Fall foliage, let’s get started with the tips!

 Tip 1 - A Change (in Depth-of-Field) Will Do You Good

 Most landscapes feature a deep depth-of-field, with everything in the scene in sharp focus from foreground to background.